postlund/pyatv/docs/development/stream.md

 that is extracted prior to playing the file, so seeking is needed to return to the beginning of file again before playback.

+Note 1: Since  pyatv v0.13.0, buffer improvements have been made to support some seeking, even in non-seekable streams.
+This is however not fool-proof and not all audio formats (or files/streams) work, but compatibility is much better from that version and onwards.

-Note that there's (roughly) a two second delay until audio starts to play.
+Note 2: that there's (roughly) a two second delay until audio starts to play.
 This is part of the buffering mechanism and not much pyatv can do anything about.

 #### Custom Metadata

 By default, pyatv will try to extract metadata from whatever content you are playing.
-This however requires the input to be seekable, usually not possible with streaming content.
-It is possible to provide custom metadata in these cases (or if you just want to replace whatever metadata is inside a file) by passing a
+Some file formats or streams either does not support nor provide any metadata, in which case you can manually provide the metadata that pyatv will report to the receiver by passing an instance of {% include api i="interface.MediaMetadata" %}
-{% include api i="interface.MediaMetadata" %} instance when starting to stream:
+when starting to stream:

 ```python
 from pyatv.interface import MediaMetadata